gutehall/nix-macos/README.md

 ```

 ## Overview
 This repository leverages the power of Nix and nix-darwin to manage the macOS configuration declaratively.
-By using Nix flakes, we ensure that the configuration is reproducible and version-controlled.
+By using [Nix flakes](https://nixos.wiki/wiki/Flakes), we ensure that the configuration is reproducible and version-controlled.

 ## Prerequisites
 Ensure that you have Nix installed on your macOS system.
 I've used Determinate Nix Installer and you can find the instructions and download link [here](https://determinate.systems/oss/).
+The [install script](https://github.com/gutehall/nix-macos/blob/main/scripts/install.sh) will help you install XCode, Rosetta and clone some repos that I use.